I'm about to tell you things that only one person out of tens of thousands knows about.

 The overall structure is like a huge computer program with various levels of subroutines, but with human emotion built into each level.
 It is emotion that makes the breaching of privacy between levels akin to touching a third rail.

 Now add to this setup a timing mechanism based on the pace of innovation in technology.
-Unlike the linear pacing of a watch, technology's trajectory is exponential forcing change at an ever increasing pace, becoming faster than humans can handle.
+Unlike the linear pacing of a watch's movement, technology's trajectory is exponential forcing change at an ever increasing pace, becoming faster than humans can handle.
 We will increasingly share our attributes with machines, and their attributes will be shared with us.
 Privacy concerns will fade as increasingly automated levels feed into some as yet undefined pools of consciousness; conditions approaching technological singularity.

-If that's not enough to get your head spinning, grab something solid as I out five simple concepts whose literary meanings have been deliberately obfuscated: The Next World, Predestination, God, Christ, and Antichrist.
+If that's not enough to get your head spinning, grab something solid as I out five simple concepts whose literary meanings have been instinctively obfuscated: The Next World, Predestination, God, Christ, and Antichrist.
 These definitions were honed by discussions with believers, as well as with some of the most skeptical scientists out there, to the satisfaction of neither (well... not publicly, anyway).

 Part One: My discussion with scientists...